ajrichards/htsint/docs/database.rst

 >>> config.log['taxa'].append('4081')
 >>> config.save()

-It may be useful to specify the directory where all the downloaded data is stored (use full path)
+There is a good chance you will want to specify the directory where all the downloaded data is stored.
+This can be done with any valid full path.

 The default is